Lipids, what are they and what are they for?

 Especially if you are in a calorie deficit.

-However, it is the macronutrient with the highest caloric value, and counts with 9 kcal per gram.
+However, it is the macronutrient with the highest caloric value, and has 9 kcal for each gram.

-That is, each gram of fat is equivalent to 9 kcal, and therefore, it is the macronutrient that ingested in excess, leads more easily to fat gain.
+In other words, each gram of fat is equivalent to 9 kcal, and therefore, it is the macronutrient that, if consumed in excess, leads more easily to fat gain.

-Fats / lipids have several functions, the main highlight being their role in the healthy functioning of the hormonal system, and their energy function.
+Fats/lipids have several functions, with the greatest emphasis on their role in the healthy functioning of the hormonal system, and their energetic function.

 They will also provide you with energy.